 One of her lasting contributions to the application of modern Quantum Mechanics to atomic and molecular physics were the two monographs: "Molekülspektren I and II", Springer Verlag 1935 and 1936.
 Of these Vol I is a monograph – the first book written on molecular spectroscopy and Vol II is made up of tabulations.
 She continued her spectroscopic work on Near Ultraviolet Absorption Spectra in her Duke laboratory,where under her mentorship 12 graduate students obtained their Masters degree and 23 their PhD degree.
 One of the papers was co-authored with Hedwig Kohn already mentioned earlier, another refugee from Germany, who was a professor at Wellesley College.
 After her retirement in 1952, Hedwig Kohn, also an experimental spectroscopist, joined the Duke Physics Department and worked in the laboratory of Hertha Sponer where she mentored three graduate students and several postdoctoral associates.

 As was stated in the biography by M.-A. Maushart which we quote, "Hertha Sponer's great merit has been in the experimental confirmation , by means of spectroscopy, of many quantum mechanical predictions.
 She also assembled in a comprehensive way the published spectroscopy research worldwide, and showed how the data fit into an overall picture.
 She is one of the pioneers in interdisciplinary research of the 20th century.
 Very early on, she grasped the significance of spectroscopic investigations in relation to problems in Chemistry.
 Already early in her academic career, she was interacting strongly with the Chemistry Department at the University of Göttingen".
 Later she published in the Journal of Chemical Physics, founded in 1932, and became its Associate Editor from 1940 until 1943 and again from 1947 until 1950.
 In her later years, her work was placed in the domain of Physical Chemistry, even though her experimental techniques and methods were those of a physicist.
 Hence her impact has been in the combination of molecular spectroscopy with chemistry applications.
 She acted as a liaison between these disciplines, because she was able to understand both the language of Physics and of Chemistry and to communicate in both of them.
-An excellent article on her significant contributions is also by Helmut Rechenberg.
+An article on Hertha Sponer has also been published by Helmut Rechenberg.

 She had several distinguished visitors, like Per Olov Löwdin in 1951, and again in 1960, who worked with her.
 She was a member of the New York Academy of Sciences, of the American Physical Society and of other scientific organizations.
 In 2001 the German Physical Society established the Hertha Sponer Prize, awarded every year to a woman scientist at preferably an early stage in her career.
 In 2007, the Presidential Sponer Lectures were established at Duke University, where distinguished women scientists are the speakers.

 In 1946, Hertha Sponer and her former mentor, scientific correspondent and friend James Franck who had been widowed in 1941, were married.
-Being both professionally active, and with Franck a professor at the University of Chicago, they continued to live in their respective cities, and therefore only saw each other for a few weeks every year, mostly during visits or common travels.
+Being both professionally active, and with Franck a professor at the University of Chicago, they continued to live intheir respective cities, and therefore only saw each other for a few weeks every year, mostly during visits or common travels.

 You can view this EBook file by opening the file with any EBook reader capable of reading an .epub file.
 If you do not have an EBook reader that is compatible with an .epub file you can download the free reader, “Adobe Digital Editions”.
 Look for and press the “Launch” button to download the reader to your computer.
 Also available is a list of Errata for the book.

 "Copyright of the book "Hertha Sponer" by Marie-Ann Maushart is the property of the Department of Physics, Duke University, and its content may not be copied or emailed to multiple sites or posted to a listserv without the copyright holder's express written permission.
 However, users may print, download, or email chapters for individual use."